 Visual Artwork Here’s a portrait of a creepy clown I found online named “Pinky.”
-This is just a little sketch of Bigfoot with a walking stick.
-I don’t know if he actually uses the thing or if he was just posing.
+Here’s a little sketch of Bigfoot with a walking stick.
 And here he is made out of snow!
 I grew up near Houston, Texas, where it very rarely snows even an inch.
 This was basically my first real snowman.
-This was a somewhat impromptu entry in El Paso’s 2014 Chalk the Block festival.
+This was based on my somewhat impromptu entry in El Paso’s 2014 Chalk the Block festival.
 It’s a portrait of my favorite author: Philip K. Dick.
 The line is from VALIS.
 This is something I started doing at restaurants while waiting for the food to come.
 Just shake some pepper on a plate, and get to work!
 I think it was my wife’s idea to keep our daughter occupied.
 Here is an attempt at a portrait of the great Django Reinhardt.
-My dad says he looks more like Gomez Addams.
-Oh well, that works too.
 I painted this for the cover of my novel Adelaide in Ozghard.
-It’s sort of like the White Rabbit of Wonderland… but not quite.
-This is Adelaide, the main character of the story, all dressed up for a diplomatic summit.
-This is a labyrinth I designed for the cover of my upcoming, still-in-progress novel Two-Headed Lamb.
-Here’s me smoking a pipe for some reason.
+This is a character named Tyrro, sort of like the White Rabbit of Wonderland… but not really.
+And this is Adelaide, the main character of the story.
+This is a labyrinth I designed for the cover of my unfinished, currently-on-hold novel Two-Headed Lamb.
+Inspired by the PKD story “The Electric Ant” and my own novella Dreck (currently seeking a publisher), this is acrylic on cardboard with some digital manipulation.
+Here are a couple of variations on the Flower of Life pattern.
+This is a weird little animation I put together for the Mirrormaze anthology based on the labyrinth of Versailles.
+And here’s me smoking a pipe in the woods.